 To me that is idleness.
 Flopping on a beach or by a pool.
-Not my scene thanks and luckily I met a bloke who didn’t see life that way either.
-I get that people who work for other people or feel burnt out by life like to relax on holiday, that’s fine, it’s just not what we do.
+Not my scene thanks, and luckily I met a man who didn’t see life that way either.
+I get that people who work for other people or feel burnt out by life, like to relax on holiday, that’s fine, it’s just not what we do.

 On the Pursuit of Pleasure, The Other Aspect of a Self Indulgent Lifestyle

 Are you so bogged down in the mundane to think that pleasure isn’t for you?
 Maybe you find pleasure in watching TV or going to the pub every Friday night?

 I don’t.
 I’ll find my pleasure in the high Himalayas or the back streets of Bangkok.
 I’ll find my pleasure in owning less and living more.
-I find pleasure in seeing my kids and husband do the things they love and have incredible, mind expanding experiences.
+I find pleasure in seeing my kids and husband do the things they love and have incredible, mind-expanding, experiences.
 I take great pleasure in not being a consumer, in living for experience not possessions and in being able to give my kids those experiences too.

 My work is pleasurable, or I wouldn’t do it.
 So is my work a self-indulgence?
 Maybe I should go back to working 9-5 in a job I hate, would that make you feel better?